department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/engineering/documentation/bgs-diaries-service.md

 - How to obtain the `awardType` is currently not known
 - Is there a service that returns both Award Type and Beneficiary ID?

 \* ***Update:*** the current assumption is that we are only concerned with `CPL` award types and in that case, the `beneficiaryID` and `veteranID` will be the same.  `CPL` is compensation for a Veteran who is still alive, whereas `CPDC`, `CPDS`, and `CPDP` are for cases where the Veteran is no longer living.
-Not to be confused with the `Death Comp` award types, which is assumed to be compensation in the event that a spouse or child or parent passes away.
+Not to be confused with the `Death Comp` award types, which is assumed to be compensation in the event that a dependent passes away.

 <br>